 It’s every business owner’s nightmare.
 Should hackers gain access to your customers’ or employees’ sensitive data by causing a data breach, the very reputation of your company could be compromised.
 And lawsuits might soon follow.

 No business owner wants to think about such a crisis, yet it’s imperative that you do.
-Suffering a data breach without an emergency response plan leaves you vulnerable to not only the damage of the attack itself but also the potential fallout from your own panicked decisions.
+Suffering a data breach without an emergency response plan leaves you vulnerable to the damage of the attack itself and the potential fallout from your own panicked decisions.

 Call your attorney

 He or she should be able to advise you on the potential legal ramifications of the incident and what you should do or not do (or say) in response.
-Involve your attorney in the creation of your response plan, so all this won’t come out of the blue.
+Involve your attorney in creating your response plan, so all this won’t come out of the blue.